smudgelang/smudge/docs/tutorial/tutorial.rst

 **-()->**.

 Now run Smudge again and look at turnstyle_ext.h.
-Note that in addition to assert, there are prototypes for flashLEDs and soundOkay.
+Note that in addition to SMUDGE_panic, there are prototypes for flashLEDs and soundOkay.
 These functions have to be added to main.c.

 Event Payloads